 If you have a family member or ex-partner connected to you, their credit actions could also have an affect on your credit score, especially if they’re bad at handling their money.

 Unfortunately, you won’t be able to get the financial association removed if the account is still live.
 To remove one of these links you need to make a request with one of the credit reference agencies.
 It may be worth receiving Specialist Mortgage Advice in Coventry from a Mortgage Broker as removing a family member or an ex-partner could be a difficult task without someone available to help you through it.

 Many consumers feel credit scoring is an unfair way for lenders to assess applications.
 Lenders see it differently than this, as it is much cheaper for them to operate this way and computers give more consistent outcomes.
 Either way, this is the most common approach within the industry, so utilising these tips should help put you on the path to improving your credit score.

-If you’re looking to increase your chances of your mortgage application being accepted the first time, then send an up to date copy of your credit report to your Mortgage Advisor upfront.
-The more your advisor knows about your finances the better.
-Also, there are still some smaller lenders out there that do not use credit scores.
-These lenders do it the old-fashioned, manual way.
-Although they will still have certain rules about the number of defaults and CCJ’s they will allow.
+If you’re looking to increase your chances of your mortgage application being accepted the first time, then send an up to date copy of your credit report to your Mortgage Advisor in advance.
+The more your advisor knows about your finances the better it is for you and the easier the process may be.
+Also, there are still some smaller lenders out there that do not use credit scores, instead opting to do it the old-fashioned, manual way, though they will still have certain rules about the number of defaults and CCJs they will allow.